jbkinder/academic-kickstart/content/talk/radical-democracy/index.md

 +++
-title = "Against Infrastructural Inertia: On the Canadian Extractive State Apparatus"
+title = "Against Infrastructural Inertia: On the Canadian Extractive State Apparatus [Postponed]"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.